Azure-Samples/dotnet-core-api/README.md

 # ASP.NET Core API sample with Keycloak Authentication

-This is a sample application that you can as reference to authenticate with [Keycloak](https://www.keycloak.org/).
+This is a sample application that you can use as reference to authenticate with [Keycloak](https://www.keycloak.org/).